ListopiaTeam/Frontend/README.md

     - Search by title
     - Filter by categories
     - Order by creation date, like count and alphabetically
+  - #### Sharing Lists:
+    - On the lists' details page there is a share button which copies the lists' URL for easy sharing
+    - There is metadata containing basic information about Listopia for better embeds

 - ### Events